arenadata/gpdb/arenadata/readme.md

 docker build -t gpdb7_u22_clang_check:latest -f arenadata/Dockerfile.ubuntu.clang-check .
 ```

-Options for C and C++ compilers can be overriden via `--build-arg CFLAGS=<...>`.
+Options for C and C++ compilers can be overridden via
-The image can be safely removed afterwards, as the check itself is performed in
+`--build-arg CFLAGS=<...>`.
+The image can be safely removed afterwards, as the
-the build stage.
+check itself is performed in the build stage.

 ## How to run demo cluster inside docker container manually